apache/spark/docs/monitoring.md

 #debug the Excutor process

-Since the excutor process is started by ProcessBuilder, if we wang to trace the code, we can modify the CommandUtils.scala, add the option for remote-debugging. please refer https://github.com/apache/spark/pull/157
+Since the excutor process is started by ProcessBuilder, if we wang to trace the code, we can modify the CommandUtils.scala, and rebuild the package.
+How to add the option for remote-debugging. please refer https://github.com/apache/spark/pull/157